 Thursday, 10 December 2009

-all-round creative tamara maynes
+crafter tamara maynes

 I've been a fan of Tamara Maynes's work for a long time.
-I just didn't know it!
+I just didn't know it.
 It's amazing how some people are quiet achievers.
 They have a constant output yet are varied enough in their projects that you don't think, "Oh, there's another work by them."
 In the case of Tamara, it's perhaps because she creates so many bespoke pieces - so she's melding her art form to the desires of others.
 Either way, it's all brilliant.
 As well as producing products for Orson & Blake, editorial pieces for Inside Out, and fabric for Mokum, Tamara was one of the founders of The Pop Up Shop.
 If that's not enough, she has The Six Week Boutique.
 Enjoy the interview.

 Which five words best describe you?
 Creative, meticulous, determined, loyal, grounded.